ShiftLeftSecurity/sbt-ci-release-early/readme.md

 Ensure the following settings *are* defined in your `build.sbt`:
 - `enablePlugins(GitVersioning)`: enable sbt-git (automatically brought in as a plugin dependency)
 - `name`
-- `organization`: must match your sonatype account priviledges
+- `organization`: must match your sonatype account name
 - `licenses`
 - `developers`
 - `scmInfo`